V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 yz assm](../img/lr4/yzz4.jpg){: loading=lazy width="600"}

  * Loosely add all the M3 screws to the linear rails, get the heads just under the rail surface.
- * Keep any eye out for offcenter M3 screw heads, they can be sneaky and make this next step harder.
+ * Keep an eye out for off center M3 screw heads, they can be sneaky and make this next step harder.

 ![!LR4 yz assm](../img/lr4/yzz5.jpg){: loading=lazy width="600"}

- * Notice the Y endstop hanging off teh table as to not bother the small lever.
+ * Notice the Y endstop hanging off the table as to not bother the small lever.
  * Add XZ plate using M3 screws.
 Snug.
  * XZ max has the large hole, Shown.
  * XZ Min has the slot at the top.